‘You don’t love me,’ she said, her head popping in through the gap in the curtain, startling me.

 ‘Mmm… that one…’ She kept the comb down, and began carefully stepping away.
 ‘Two men in one room,’ she said, wrinkling her nose, ‘Nah.
 I couldn’t finish it.
 I think I hate stories without a female character in there somewhere.’

-Our eyes met, as I looked at her.
+Our eyes met, as I looked up at her.
 She winked.
 And, then deftly swaying aside, as I lunged forward to grab her, she slipped out of the room, laughing out loud, leaving the curtains rippling behind her.

 © Sundaram Chauhan